What Does Supplication Mean in the Bible? A Simple Guide to Earnest Prayer

 In the days of his flesh, Jesus offered up prayers and supplications, with loud cries and tears, to him who was able to save him from death, and he was heard because of his reverence.– Hebrews 5:7 (ESV)

 Even our Savior prayed this way.
-That does not mean he lacked faith.
-It means true faith brings real need to the Father.
+True faith brings our deepest needs to the Father.
 If Jesus offered up prayers and supplications, then tearful, earnest asking is not a sign of spiritual failure.
-It may be a sign that we are learning dependence.
+It may be the truest sign of faith we have.

 Bartimaeus shows that short cries count too

 Sometimes supplication is very short.
 Bartimaeus did not deliver a polished speech when Jesus passed by.
 He cried, ‘Jesus, Son of David, have mercy on me!’
 (Mark 10:47).
 That is supplication in a sentence: clear need, humble appeal, stubborn faith.
-When you have only a breath left for prayer, a simple cry for mercy is still real prayer.
+When you have only a breath left for prayer, a simple cry for mercy is enough.

 Hands beside an open Bible and journal during a quiet time of prayer